"False"

 Umeå University offers a wide range of courses in English for exchange students.

-Students can apply for all courses in the above-mentioned catalogue.
-To be admitted they need to fulfill all the requirements and there must be available places.
+Students can apply for all courses in the aforementioned catalogue.
+To be admitted to a course, there must be places available, and the student must fulfill the course requirements.

 The course selection should be discussed with the home university to make sure it is approved.

-Students who want to apply for courses instructed in Swedish, need to have reached a level of B2 or C1 depending on which course they apply for.
+Students who want to apply for courses instructed in Swedish need to have reached a level of B2 or C1 depending on which course they wish to apply for.
+If a student wishes to apply for courses instructed in Swedish, they should contact the International Office to receive information on how to apply.

 Contact the International Office for more information: incoming.io@umu.se